isomerpages/moe-damaisec/index.md

       title: Announcements
       id: announcements
       announcement_items:
+        - title: Sec 4 & 5 Preliminary Examination Timetable (2024)
+          date: 20 May 2024
+          announcement: Click on the link below to view the Sec 4 & 5 Preliminary Examination Timetable for 2024.
+          link_text: Click Here
+          link_url: /information/students/assessment-matters/
         - title: Semester 1 Schedule for Assessments
           date: 15 January 2024
           announcement: Click on the link below to view and download the Semester 1